– What’s the average age of the campers?

 How do you compare to other camps?

 Momentum Ski Camps greatest strength over any camp is their coaches.
 We have the best line up of Olympic, World Cup and Pro skiers, many who used to be former campers themselves.
 Having a positive impact and helping skiers become successful is demonstrated most clearly with our track record of former campers.
-Over the past 20 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier with a T-bar running through the middle of the camp offering us the fastest turnaround time of any camp.
+Over the past 22 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier and a T-bar that offers us the fastest turnaround time of any camp.
 Momentum Camps is operated out of the Blackcomb Lodge Hotel in the heart of Whistler BC, home of the 2010 Olympics.
 Whistler as a four season resort has an endless list of activities and places to explore once you get down from the hill.

 Here are some points to consider: